iciclepro/getmeouttahere/README.md

 # getmeouttahere
 wildhacks 2016

+INSTALLATION

-1) Install the Twilio API
+1) Install the Twilio API (specifically the twilio package and flask)

-2) Run with: python3 run.py
-3) Install ngrok and run:
+2) Install ngrok

+RUNNING IT

+1) ./ngrok http 5000

-4) Log in to your Twilio Account and update the server address
+2) Log in to your Twilio Account and update the server address

+3) python3 run.py